-The region’s millions of households and businesses create the demand for electricity, which must be produced the instant it is needed because electricity can’t be effectively stored.
+The region’s millions of households and businesses create the demand for electricity on the power grid, which must be produced the instant it is needed because electricity cannot easily be stored in large quantities.
 (Learn how ISO New England runs the power grid.)

-This demand data comes from the Daily Summary of Hourly Data Report, available on the Zonal Information page.
-The daily peak load for the regional system is included in the “SYSPeak” column on the “ISONE CA” worksheet.
+Data for the top ten demand days comes from the Daily Summary of Hourly Data Report, available on the Zonal Information page.
+The daily peak load for the regional system is included in the “System_Peak” column on the “ISONE CA” worksheet.
 The “DT” (date type) column represents the day of the week, where Monday is 1 and Sunday is 7.

 Despite significant declines in grid energy use on an annual basis, hot, humid summer days can still cause high spikes in electricity demand, as shown in this graph.

 Today, 20% of total system capacity is provided by distributed energy resources that reduce demand from the grid and the need to turn on or build generating resources power plants.

 State policies and wholesale market revenues are stimulating the rapid growth of energy efficiency (EE) and demand response.
 New England states invest billions of dollars on EE programs that promote the use of energy-efficient appliances and lighting and advanced cooling and heating technologies (nearly $5.4 billion on EE programs from 2013–2018 and another $11.9 billion between 2021 and 2030).
 Nearly 3,000 MW of EE measures and 500 MW of demand response can reduce electricity demand from New England’s power grid—that’s 10% of system capacity acquired in the Forward Capacity Auction.
 And New England is first in the nation to innovate and enable demand resources to fully participate in the energy and reserve markets.